javychen-cn/Test/README.md

 # This is a picture transformation APP

-# Run downpic first, and then main.py
+# Run "downpic.py" first, and then "main.py"

 # Then it can be packaged into app with buildozer and run on the mobile phone.